 Trackpad & mouse

 The trackpad feels good and tap-to-click is on by default, but… impossible to use.
-It misfires so often that I had to turn of the tap-to-click after the first few minutes of use.
-I have been using Apple's trackpads for years now and not once did it register a misfire.
+It misfires so often that I had to turn off the tap-to-click after the first few minutes of use.
+I have been using Apple’s trackpads for years now and not once did it register a misfire.
 Dell or Ubuntu definitely have some catching up to do here.

 Didn’t think this through but should have expected the Magic Mouse would not be a good fit on Linux.
 It isn’t.
 Kernel modules you say?
 No thanks, I’ll grab a €2 USB mouse.
 Too bad, I do like the Magic Mouse.

 The Wi-Fi works out-of-the-box but the range is terrible.
-My Macbook Pro has no trouble picking up my Wi-Fi signal on the other side of the house, full bars, but not the Dell XPS.
+My MacBook Pro has no trouble picking up my Wi-Fi signal on the other side of the house, full bars, but not the Dell XPS.
 One floor up and it starts dropping packages.
-Some quick research revealed it's likely a result of construction materials and antenna location, a general issue with the XPS line.
+Some quick research revealed it’s likely a result of construction materials and antenna location, a general issue with the XPS line.
 Not ideal for a laptop.

-First thing you do when you have a new laptop is go looking for software so I gave Ubuntu Software a shot.
-I remember from earlier Ubuntu tries that it's a bit of a hit-and-miss and it seems not much has changed.
+The first thing you do when you have a new laptop is to go looking for software so I gave Ubuntu Software a shot.
+I remember from earlier Ubuntu tries that it’s a bit of a hit-and-miss and it seems not much has changed.
 Some installed applications are listed twice and none of the applications can be removed: clicked the remove button multiple times but the packages keep coming a few minutes later.
 I know about

 apt and I imagined the Ubuntu Software as a GUI for

 apt but that does not seem right, they don’t show the same packages all.
 I expected a smoother experience here but guess